 📋 Substitutions and variations

-- Pecans: not a fan of keto pecan butter tarts, try adding walnuts or even sugar free chocolate chips instead
+- Pecans: not a fan of keto pecan butter tarts, try adding walnuts or even sugar-free chocolate chips instead

 👨🏻🍳 Top tips and serving suggestions